rukayah/Bash-scripting-building-5-programs/README.md

-# Building five different programs using bash interpreter script
+# Building three different programs using bash interpreter script
 You can run commands in the terminal or put them in a file to be run as a script.
 Bash stands for bourne-again shell which sh stands for shell.

 ## The first program is questionnaire.sh